• Skip to primary navigation

 Jump to Recipe Print Recipe

 Change up your usual pesto game with this lively mix of sweet baby spinach and spicy arugula.
-It makes for a wonderful pasta sauce.
+It makes for a versatile sauce for your favorite pasta, to season soup, on top of bread, or in some scrambled eggs.

 Arugula and Spinach Pesto in a white bowl with a black spoon sticking out, sitting on top of a gray and white striped towel.